Litetokens/Documentation/English_Documentation/LITETOKENS_Protocol/LITETOKENS_Wallet_RPC-API.md

 27.4 Returns
 Transaction: returns withdraw XLT transaction.
 Request transaction broadcasting after signed by wallet.
 27.5 Function
-This interface is only accessible to Super Representatives.
-Super Representative can obtain reward after successful account keeping.
+This interface is only accessible to Envoys.
+Envoy can obtain reward after successful account keeping.
 Instead of saved to account balance, rewards will be held independently in account allowance, with 1 permitted withdrawal to account balance every 24 hours.

 ## 28. Unfreeze balance
 28.1 Interface statement